Discrete Empirical Interpolation and unfitted mesh FEMs: application in PDE-constrained optimization: Numerical Experiments

 Of course, the preceding efficiency analysis would have been in vain, were the DEIM procedure not capable to yield an accurate approximation to the stiffness matrix $\mathbf{A}_{\boldsymbol\mu}$.
 Its reliability is readily verified in Figure \ref{redmeshA4}, where the average relative $\left\|\cdot\right\|_2$--errors of the DEIM approximation of $\mathbf{A}_{\boldsymbol\mu}$ are shown to converge (green curve) to zero for increasing DEIM dimension $m_{\mathbf{A}}$.
-The average relative errors have been computed over a test sample of of 30 randomly chosen parameters $\boldsymbol\mu \in \mathcal{P}=[0.4,0.5]$, selected during the online stage and different from the ones used offline to compute the stiffness matrix snapshots.
+The average relative errors have been computed over a test sample of 30 randomly chosen parameters $\boldsymbol\mu \in \mathcal{P}=[0.4,0.5]$, selected during the online stage and different from the ones used offline to compute the stiffness matrix snapshots. { We recall that we start by the generation of a set of full order solutions of the parametrized problem under a parameter values random choice.
+The final objective of reduced basis methods is to emulate any member of this solution set with a low number of basis functions and this is based on a two-stage procedure, the offline and the online stage.
+The reduced basis methods are predictive in the sense that the mean relative errors for a specific number of random samples which are not the same as any of the samples used in the training stage, allow these mean relative errors to remain the same after repeating the procedure and for different samples.
+We clarify that we could use fewer snapshots, although, it is more favorable to employ more snapshots during the offline phase (which is computed only once) achieving in this way good accuracy for very few modes in the online phase rather than employing fewer snapshots which will cause less accuracy on the online stage. }

 More precise details about the trade--off between accuracy and computational cost are summarized in Table \ref{relA}.